ChromaticPanic/BarnPi/README.md

 From the host OS the shell commands can be run by double clicking the shortcuts in the Desktop/Project directory.

+Send command to all Raspberry Pi computers to capture a frame.
+VM capture frame.lnk

+Send command to all Raspberry Pi computers to check the camera.
+VM check_cam.lnk

+Send command to all Raspberry Pi computers to clear the ram disk.
+VM clear ram disk.lnk

+Send command to all Raspberry Pi computers to fetch captured frames.
+VM fetch captured frames.lnk

+Send command to push the config file to all Raspberry Pi computers.
+VM push config.lnk

+Send command to push the project to all Raspberry Pi computers.
+VM push project to hosts.lnk

+Send command to reboot the swarm.
+VM reboot swarm.lnk

 tar netcat